alangrainger/share-note/docs/self-host/check-css.md

+---
+parent: Running your own server
-# Check for existing CSS
+title: Check for existing CSS
+---
+# {{ page.title }}

 Rather than upload large CSS files each time, this will check for existing CSS so that it can be skipped.